bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 ---
 layout: post
-title: 'CoreMotion closer look at pedometer'
+title: 'Implementing a simple pedometer using Swift'
 excerpt: 'Core Motion is well-known iOS framework.
 As we could read in [docs](https://developer.apple.com/documentation/coremotion) it process accelerometer, gyroscope, pedometer environemnt-related events.
 In this post I want to focus on pedometer events and how to handle it.'
 author: kwysocki